-4 Rotate the battery pack in the direction of the arrow, and push the battery pack down into the compartment until it clicks into place.
+4 Push the battery pack down into the compartment until it clicks into place.

 5 Slide the battery LOCK switch outward to secure the battery pack on the computer.

 When your computer is directly connected to AC power and has a battery pack installed, it uses power from the AC outlet.